yakun344/Will-sNote/operating-system/atomicity-and-semaphores.md

 Utilize a simple race condition to acquire lock, based upon **atomicity of operations in assembly language**.
 If the word of memory is > 0, then a lock has been acquired.
 If the word of memory == 0, then there is no lock.
 Testset: **if word==0 then word=1** as an **atomic operation**.

+#### what is a semaphore
+A semaphore is an integer to which access is atomic.
+Initialized to some integer value.
+locks decrement it.
+unlocks increment it.
+value determines number of concurrent locks available.